 - Embedding skills in the primary care system so that community health centres are able to provide quality care for people with NTDs and mental health problems

-- Piloting the approach set out by the World Health Organisation (WHO) in its NTD and Mental Health guide, to support its development and help encourage and equip organisations working to support the mental health needs of people living with these neglected conditions.
+- Piloting the approach set out by the World Health Organisation (WHO) in its NTD and Mental Health guide (open link in new tab), to support its development and help encourage and equip organisations working to support the mental health needs of people living with these neglected conditions.

 Ultimately, integrating psychosocial and mental health support and care into local services for people with NTDs and their families, along with community awareness raising, is likely to reduce stigma, improve well-being and encourage social inclusion.